 The Sermon on the Mount starts as a description of the character of Jesus’ disciples (see Lk.
 6.20a).
-Here, I reproduce Mt.
-5.1-12 since this section defines the “salt of the earth.”
+Here is Mt.
+5.1-12 from the New English Translation since this section defines the “salt of the earth.”

 A note about the word “morantha” (from moraino), translated as “loses its flavor” in both Matthew and Luke’s account given in the “Sermon on the Mount.”
 In this instance, as I regard the passage, it is a wrong translation.
 It should read: “become foolish” for these reasons: